grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 ## Code blocks

-Use three backticks to create a code block.
+Use three backticks to create a fenced code block.

-Code blocks with an info string highlight syntax that's specific to a language.

-In Markdown, an info string after the first three backticks describes the language contained within.
+The info string, after the first three backticks, describes the language contained within.
 The website uses this information to apply syntax highlighting to code examples.
 For more information, refer to [Highlight syntax](https://grafana.com/docs/writers-toolkit/write/style-guide/write-for-developers/#highlight-syntax).